HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### Author(s):

-- If at any point in time an RFC is no longer implemented within the DCP (either Governance or Technical), the author should add the label "rfc-deprecated" to the original RFC.
+- If at any point in time an RFC is no longer implemented within the DCP (either Governance or Technical), the author SHOULD add the label "rfc-deprecated" to the original RFC.
-- In addition, it is recommended that a short paragraph or note be added in the Summary section of the RFC indicating the deprecated nature of RFC contents with a short explanation of why.
+- In addition, it is RECOMMENDED that a short paragraph or note be added in the Summary section of the RFC indicating the deprecated nature of RFC contents with a short explanation of why.
 - No announcement is needed and the change should be considered as "trivial" and therefore can be made without going through any formal review process.

 ### Appealing RFC Decisions

-Any DCP community member may appeal all RFC decisions by **Approvers** (approval, changes requested, or rejection) by sending a message to the *DCP PM* mailing list (pm-team@data.humancellatlas.org).
+Any DCP community member MAY appeal all RFC decisions by **Approvers** (approval, changes requested, or rejection) by sending a message to the *DCP PM* mailing list (pm-team@data.humancellatlas.org).

 The message should demonstrate a clear rationale for the appeal, referencing community discussion as needed to support the position.